Gender disparities in health

 The World Health Organization (WHO) has defined health as "a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity."
 Identified by the 2012 World Development Report as one of two key human capital endowments, health can influence an individual's ability to reach his or her full potential in society.
 Yet while gender equality has made the most progress in areas such as education and labor force participation, health inequality between men and women continues to harm many societies to this day.

 While both males and females face health disparities, women have historically experienced a disproportionate amount of health inequity.
-This stems from the fact that many cultural ideologies and practices have created a structured patriarchal society where women are vulnerable to abuse and mistreatment.
+This stems from the fact that many cultural ideologies and practices have created a structured patriarchal society where women's experiences are discredited.
 Additionally, women are typically restricted from receiving certain opportunities such as education and paid labor that can help improve their accessibility to better health care resources.
 Females are also frequently underrepresented or excluded from mixed-sex clinical trials and therefore subjected to physician bias in diagnosis and treatment.

 Definition of health disparity

-Health disparity has been defined by WHO as the differences in health care received by different groups of people that are not only unnecessary and avoidable, but also unjust and prejudice.
+Health disparity has been defined by WHO as the differences in health care received by different groups of people that are not only unnecessary and avoidable, but also unjust and prejudiced.
 The existence of health disparity implies that health equity does not exist in many parts of the world.
 Equity in health refers to the situation whereby every individual has a fair opportunity to attain their full health potential.
 Overall, the term "health disparities", or "health inequalities", is widely understood as the differences in health between people who are situated in different positions in a socioeconomic hierarchy.

 Gender as an axis of difference

 Bias against females

 The social structures of many countries perpetuate the marginalization and oppression of women in the form of cultural norms and legal codes.
-As a result of this unequal social order, women are usually relegated into positions where they have less access and control over healthcare resources, making women more vulnerable to suffering from health problems than men.
-For example, women living in lower income areas have an acutely restricted protection of their health because they are less likely to have access to tertiary education and employment.
+As a result of this unequal social order, women are usually relegated to positions where they have less access to and control over healthcare resources, making women more vulnerable to suffering from health problems than men.
+For example, women living in lower-income areas have acutely restricted protection of their health because they are less likely to have access to tertiary education and employment.
 As a result, female life expectancy at birth, nutritional well-being, and immunity against communicable and non-communicable diseases, are often lower than those of men.